TatjanaIT/MastersWay/README.md

 1. Virtual environment
     - python3 -m venv venv (Create a virtual environment)
-    - source venv/bin/activate (Activate the virtual environment) -You should see (venv) at the beginning of the terminal line
+    - source venv/bin/activate (Activate the virtual environment)
+        - You should see (venv) at the beginning of the terminal line
     - pip install --upgrade pip (Update pip inside venv (optional but recommended))

 2. Install project dependencies